TransientError/CorrelationVector-rust/README.md

 ### Missing features
-1. oversize
-2. immutable
-3. validations
-4. (probably will not implement) v1 specification
+1. (probably will not implement) v1 specification